 Rock art recording uses several different techniques to gather information about the carvings, the rocks that they are carved on, and their setting within the landscape.

-During the Scotland's Rock Art Project (ScRAP) we are working with trained Community Teams to create detailed records of rock art from across Scotland.
-Our recording method include a number of steps, and we will use the same approach throughout the project.
-The records will be publicly accessible on this website, on the National Record of the Historic Environment of Scotland (Canmore) and on regional Historic Environment Records.
+During the Scotland's Rock Art Project (ScRAP) we trained and working with twelve Community Teams to create detailed records of rock art from across Scotland.
+Our recording method included a number of steps, and we used the same approach throughout the project.
+The records are publicly accessible on this website, on the National Record of the Historic Environment of Scotland (Canmore) and on regional Historic Environment Records.
+We hope these records will be useful to interested members of the public, heritage professionals, students, and researchers investigating prehistoric rock art in detail.
+If you are not familiar with rock art, our Terminology section may be useful.

 Creating detailed, digital records of Scotland's rock art is essential for better understanding, sustainability, and public awareness.
 You can find out about our recording methods in this section!